jdittrich/userNeedResearchBook/text/dataAnalysis.md

 - paper
 - printer (or a lot of patience to write all by hand)
 - (removable) tape
-- a big wall (2m*3m minimum—which is why the wall is usually the show stopper ).
+- a big wall (2m*3m minimum—which is why the wall is usually the most difficult to get).

 But why should you want to use an analog analysis, if it needs all these resources?
 Partly, the decision can be based on preferences: Some people like that they can move around the notes by hand and can get an overview of their data by just stepping back and glancing over it.